wp-plugins/wp-editor/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added feature to preserve scroll position in post editor on save and toggle between Visual/Text views
+* Added z-index fix for gutter when WordPress menu is collapsed
+* Added ability to edit .less files
+* Added ability to change the editor font size for plugin, theme and page/post editors
+* Fixed window resize issue with codemirror expanding past its boundaries

 = 1.2 =
 * Added Save, Undo, Redo, Search, Find Next, Find Prev, Replace, Replace All and Fullscreen buttons to plugin/theme editors
 * Added ability to hide WP Editor menu icon from menu sidebar and move it to settings submenu